All Products

 image

-If a field has different names across multiple tables, you can associate all instances with a single Lookup Table to standardize the naming.
+If the same field has different names across multiple tables, associate all instances with a single Lookup Table to standardize naming and enumerated values.

-When a Fact Table or Dimension Table from a Logical Model is published as a Physical Table, the system generates a Quality Rule for any field that is associated with a Lookup Table.
-You can then create a quality monitoring rule based on this Quality Rule to monitor and enforce the standard for the Physical Table.
+When a Fact Table or Dimension Table is published as a Physical Table, the system generates a Quality Rule for every field associated with a Lookup Table.
+Create a quality monitoring rule based on this Quality Rule to monitor and enforce the standard for the Physical Table.
 For more information, see Implement data standards.

 A Measurement Unit defines business-specific units, such as currency, quantity, and time.